Lddeiva/Lddeiva/README.md

 - Collaborated with product groups to ensure alignment of design strategies with upcoming feature releases.

 ### Infrastructure as code
+- Designed and implemented a modular structure for customers, accommodating both shared and dedicated teams.
 - Created Infrastructure as Code (IaC) using Terraform and Bicep for multiple projects, assuming the role of a maintainer for Terraform module repositories.

 ### DevOps
-- Developed and implemented CI/CD pipelines on Azure DevOps, GitHub, and GitLab.
+- Designed and implemented CI/CD flow (repos, pipelines, agent/runner infrastructure, release management) on Azure DevOps.
 - Identified and addressed implementation, security, and operational risks during migration and IaC deployments, ensuring effective mitigation measures were put in place.
 - Assisted team members and partners in resolving code and deployment issues.
 - Developed custom Pester test cases to validate environments.